madminer-tool/madminer-workflow-ph/INSTALL.md

 ### 2. Setup environment
-To setup the environment for ROOT, multiple variables need to be defined.
+To set up the environment for ROOT, multiple variables need to be defined.
 These variables will be useful later on in the process as they will tell _Madgraph 5_ packages where to find _ROOT_ in your local system.

 #### 2.1 Mac OS
-Modify your Shell source file (`.bashrc` / `.zshrc` / ...) and add:
+Modify your shell source file (`.bashrc` / `.zshrc` / ...) and add:

 ```shell script
 export ROOTSYS="/usr/local/Cellar/root"